christopher-besch/homepage/src/articles/17_forgejo_actions_notification/fogejo_actions_notification.md

 ## Forgejo's Layered Architecture
 This article is about implementing one specific feature, actions notifications.
-Therefore, I'll only talk about the parts of Forgjeo's architecture that matter for this feature.
+Therefore, I'll only talk about the parts of Forgejo's architecture that matter for this feature.
-Firstly, we take a look at Forgjeo's layered [architecture](https://forgejo.org/docs/next/contributor/architecture), which I've created a visualization of:
+Firstly, we take a look at Forgejo's layered [architecture](https://forgejo.org/docs/next/contributor/architecture), which I've created a visualization of:

 <HalfImage full={true} src={architecture} />